AlexaVanSchaardenburg/finding-national-parks/README.md

 ### A web application for easily finding national parks, monuments, and lands to do the activities you love most

 ## Project Summary
 The goal of this project was to create an application using an external api in order to solve a problem for a niche group of users.
-I love being in the outdoors, and some of my favorites trips have been those to National Parks and Museums.
+I love being outdoors, and some of my favorite trips have been those to National Parks and Museums.
 I created this application to allow users to easily sort parks by the activities they love while providing basic park information to kick start their trip planning.
-The UI is intentionally minimalistic and included limited details to encourage users to peruse their adventures without getting overwhelmed.
-There is a link to each parks home page available to the user if they want easy access to more information.
+The UI is intentionally minimalistic and includes limited details to encourage users to pursue their adventures without getting overwhelmed.
+There is a link to each park's home page available to the user if they want easy access to more information.

 This project was also a way for me to develop my skills in React, React Router and Cypress.